-- Take a rest during the kidney flush; the best hours to do it are in the afternoon.
+- Rest during the kidney flush; the best hours to do it are in the afternoon.

 - Eat a small, light meal 1-2 hours before a kidney flush.
 Doing a kidney flush on a full stomach causes discomfort.

-- Put a bundle of parsley (organic, if possible) in 1.2-1.7 liters of clean, pure water and let it boil for 15- 20 minutes.
+- If possible, put a bundle of organic parsley (if possible) in 1.2-1.7 liters of clean, pure water and let it boil for 15- 20 minutes.
 Filter the tea from the rest of the parsley and pour it into a glass jar.
 You can add (optional) a tablespoon of Ghee (clarified butter) or lemon juice.

 It is advisable to drink tea while it is lukewarm.
 Drinking a large amount can be done gradually, over an hour or more.